 - 1/4 tsp Cayenne Pepper optional

 - Using gloves, slice jalapenos in half and scrape out seeds and ribs.
-You can leave some seeds in for extra heat.
+You can leave some of the white flesh in for extra heat.

-- Bake on prepared baking sheet for 20 minutes at 375°F or until golden brown
+- Bake on foil-lined baking sheet for 20 minutes at 375°F or until golden brown.

 Have you ever tried sausage stuffed jalapenos with cream cheese?
-We know there are lots of variations to this recipe.
-Leave us a comment and tell us what you like to stuff your peppers with!
+We know there are lots of variations to homemade jalapeño poppers, so leave us a comment and tell us what you’d recommend!